 Passengers cannot be deemed liable for an accident.
 So it’s typically easier for a passenger to file a claim after an auto accident than it is for a driver.
 But these cases can get complicated very quickly.
 Let’s delve into the details of passenger injury claims.

-Determining liability in a one-car accident
+Q: How to determine liability in a one-car accident?

-If you were driving with a passenger and crashed your vehicle into a tree, a pole or a wall, you will likely be found liable for the accident.
+A: If you were driving with a passenger and crashed your vehicle into a tree, a pole or a wall, you will likely be found liable for the accident.
 In this case, your passenger could file a claim against your insurance company.
 If the claim is approved, your insurance company would then pay the passenger damages.
 These could include medical bills, pain and suffering, and lost wages if he or she is unable to work.
 For more information on what damages and compensation an accident victim can be awarded, read our article here.

 If you are found liable for the accident, your insurance premiums could go up as a result.
 But some insurance companies and policies offer “forgiveness” for your first accident.
 You will have to check with your insurance company regarding the details of your policy.